Get insider access

 Best Canon Cameras

-While Canon produces a wide range of imaging products, from printers to MRI machines, it's probably best known as one of the world's leading manufacturers of cameras.
+While Canon produces a wide range of imaging products, from printers to MRI machines, it's probably best known as one of the world's leading camera brands.
 Canon's long history of producing high-quality lenses and cameras has made it a favorite among professional photographers and enthusiasts.
 It also offers a variety of more accessible and affordable cameras for users of all experience levels.
 Canon cameras generally have great ergonomics, accessible controls and user interfaces, and class-leading autofocus systems.

 We've bought and tested over 110 cameras in our lab, and below are the best Canon cameras you can buy.